 Goal Three was not fully met during year one of implementation.
-Goal Three was partially met through the development of a plan to partner with various law enforcement agencies and gun dealers/suppliers to assist in the prevention of gun thefts and decrease the procurement of firearms by violent criminals.
-In year two, the actual partnering with gun dealers/suppliers is planned and contacts to facilitate this have been made.
-The targeted initial contacts are to take place in March 2008 at the Gun Show at the South Florida Fairgrounds.
-Collaborative efforts among federal, county, and city agencies (ATF, PBSO, Riviera Beach PD, and West Palm Beach PD) have resulted in each agency providing officers/detectives to assist in this effort.
+However, goal three was partially met through the development of a plan to partner with various law enforcement agencies and gun dealers/suppliers to assist in the prevention of gun thefts and decrease the procurement of firearms by violent criminals.
+In year two, the actual partnering with gun dealers/suppliers is planned and contacts to facilitate this strategy have been made.
+The targeted initial contacts are to take place in March 2008 at the South

+Florida Fairgrounds Gun Show.
+Collaborative efforts among federal, county, and city agencies (ATF, PBSO, Riviera Beach Police Department, and West Palm Beach Police Department) have resulted in each agency providing officers and detectives to assist in this effort.
 Specific targets for the Gun Show initiative include establishing contacts with gun dealers/suppliers, developing specific strategies to reduce the theft of firearms (e.g., concrete barriers to stop smash and grabs), and coordinating the use of the license plate recognition system (Tag Reader) to target gang affiliated attendees.

 Objective 1 is on track to be met by March 2008 during the Gun Show upon implementation of the outlined initiative.

-Objective 2 was partially met during year one through the establishment of identification of gang affiliation in the SAO STAC system and through various LE agency gang affiliation identification methods.
+Objective 2 was partially met during year one through the establishment of identification of gang affiliation in the SAO STAC system and through various law enforcement agency gang affiliation identification methods.
 Specific methods of tracking firearm purchases and/or thefts by gang members (via attendance/purchases of firearms at gun shows or of over the counter sales) need to be developed in year two of implementation.
 Objective 3 will be met though the operationalization of Objectives 1 and 2 and will be tracked in year two and three of the YVPP evaluation.

-Additional implementation of activities not specifically outlined in the Strategic Plan but related to Goal Three include contacting PBSO Information Systems to establish a link on the PBSO website to be used to anonymously report illegal guns (in conjunction with Crimestoppers) and partnering with the Palm Beach County Most Wanted newspaper to post firearm and gang crime "most wanted" fugitives.
+Additional implementation of activities not specifically outlined in the Strategic Plan but related to goal three include contacting PBSO Information Systems to establish a link on the PBSO website to be used to anonymously report illegal guns (in conjunction with Crimestoppers) and partnering with the Palm Beach County Most Wanted newspaper to post firearms and gang-related "most wanted" fugitives.